Have you heard of the ketogenic diet?

 Final Thoughts

-The ketogenic diet can certainly help crossfit athletes to build endurance and reduce body weight.
 While carbohydrates are be a good source of fuel to be taken for high-intensity workout athletes to increase performance, the keto diet does generally not contribute to a loss in performance.

 SOURCE BOXROX